 The costs of the design and manufacture of a class of four submarines will be £31 billion, including defence inflation over the life of the programme.
 A £10 billion contingency has also been set aside.
 Once the new nuclear deterrent comes into service the annual in-service costs are expected to continue at approximately 6% of the defence budget.

-In its 2017 Update to Parliament, the MOD confirmed that the programme remains within budget and that £4.3 billion had been spent on the design and early manufacture phase, thus far.
+In its 2017 Update to Parliament, the MOD confirmed that £4.3 billion had been spent on the design and early manufacture phase, thus far.

 Commons Briefing papers CBP-8010